 Yes, alcohol is a drug.
 Yes, this sounds a bit like a high school social studies lesson, but it is definitely the most common drug you'll come across as a student.
-The cliché of students drinking a lot and often is based in truth, and there are certain clubs and societies who will actively encourage drinking through games and challenges.
+The cliche of students drinking a lot and often is based in truth, and there are certain clubs and societies who will actively encourage drinking through games and challenges.

 Student life can sometimes feel like it revolves around drinking, going out, meeting in bars or flat parties; that doesn't have to be the case for everyone.
-There's plenty going on outside of drinking-based social activity and if you're not into it, no one will judge you.
-Your coursemates or friends will likely invite you for a drink until you let them know it's not for you, or go along and stick to the soft drinks.
+There's plenty going on outside of drinking-based social activity and if you're not into it, no one should judge you for it.
+Your coursemates or friends will likely invite you for a drink.
+If you aren't keen then let them know it's not for you, or just go along and stick to the soft drinks.